GFCI

 Are you safe from electrical shock in your kitchen, bathroom, and garage?

-At In Charge Electric we want you and your family to be safe from electrical shock.
-And one sure way of doing this is having GFCI receptacles where they are needed most.
+At In Charge Electric, we want you and your family to be safe from electrical shock.
+One sure way to do this is to have GFCI receptacles where they are needed most.

 GFCI stands for Ground Fault Circuit Interrupter.
-The GFCI receptacle has been designed for one purpose and one purpose only, and that is to protect you and your family from electrical shock.
+The GFCI receptacle has been designed to protect you and your family from electrical shock.

-Electrical current on standard devices travels in two wires.
-The hot wire and the neutral wire.
+Electrical current on standard devices travels in two wires: the hot and the neutral wires.
 The GFCI monitors these currents.
-When there is a difference of current in the hot and neutral wires, the GFCI will interrupt the household circuits causing the GFCI to automatically cut off.
+When there is a difference in current in the hot and neutral wires, the GFCI will interrupt the household circuits, causing the GFCI to cut off automatically.

 Both GFCI receptacles and GFCI breakers are very sensitive.
-Most circuit breakers designed are programed to cut off at 15 to 20 amperes, but it is possible to be electrocuted with 100 milliamps.
-It’s not even one amp.
-A typical hair dryer use 13 amps.
+Most circuit breakers are programmed to cut off at 15 to 20 amperes.
+Still, they can be electrocuted with 100 milliamps—not even one amp.
+A typical hair dryer uses 13 amps.

 There are two types of Ground Fault Circuit Interrupter protection: